 The UBC Sustainability Initiative (USI) is proud to once again sponsor graduate students currently enrolled in Masters or PhD programs at UBC Vancouver to work with the City of Vancouver to advance Vancouver’s greenest city goals.
-The Greenest City Scholars Program is open to UBC graduate students from all academic disciplines and runs from early May to August 2013.
+The Greenest City Scholars Program is open to UBC graduate students from all academic disciplines and runs from early May to August 2014.

-The USI provides funding to successful candidates to work with the City in support of the Greenest City 2020 Action Plan.
+The program provides funding to successful candidates to work with the City in support of the Greenest City 2020 Action Plan.
 Each Scholar receives $5,000 to complete 250 hours of work between May 1 and August 16.*

 *Successful UBC MBA students can begin work in early June if they complete the required hours by the end of the program.

-2013 Projects and Application Process
+2014 Projects and Application Process

 Vancouver’s Greenest City 2020 Action Plan identifies ten long-term goals, supported by a set of measurable and attainable targets, for Vancouver to become the greenest city in the world by 2020.

 Each successful candidate will work on one project within one of the goal areas listed below.
 A project may comprise multiple tasks designed to contribute toward the attainment of that Greenest City Action Team’s long-term goal.
 The focus of this year’s Scholars Program is on the following goals and projects.
 Click on the project title for full project description.